 The practice was open between 08:00 and 6:30pm Monday to Friday.
-Appointments were available from 8:00am to 11:00am and 2:00pm to 6:00pm daily.
-Extended hours surgeries were offered on Mondays to Fridays from 7:00am to 7:50am.
-In addition to pre-bookable appointments that could be booked up to eight weeks in advance, urgent appointments were also available for people that needed them.
-The practice ran an open surgery every day from 8am to 11:30am and a duty doctor was available from 12pm to 6:30pm to enable patients to be seen on the same day.
+Appointments were available from 8:00am to12:00pm and 4:00pm to 6:30pm daily.
+Extended hours surgeries were offered on Tuesdays and Thursdays from 6:30pm to 7:00pm.
+In addition to pre-bookable appointments that could be booked up to six weeks in advance, urgent appointments were also available for people that needed them.

-Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment were above the local and national averages.
+Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment were in line with the local and national averages in some aspects.

-- 80% of patients were satisfied with the practice's opening hours (Clinical Commissioning Group (CCG) average 74%; national average of 75%). - 88% patients said they could get through easily to the surgery by phone (CCG average 73%, national average 73%). - 90% patients said they always or almost always see or speak to the GP they prefer (CCG average 57%, national average 59%).
+- 70% of patients were satisfied with the practice's opening hours (Clinical Commissioning Group (CCG) average 74%; national average of 75%). - 77% patients said they could get through easily to the surgery by phone (CCG average 73%, national average 73%). - 55% patients said they always or almost always see or speak to the GP they prefer (CCG average 57%, national average 59%).